Gyakobo/local_language_model/README.md

 * Another option would be to make this server update it's language model every time it gets a new input.
 Granted my humble PC gear isn't the best, I wager all the updates would be conducted once every 24 hours.
 * The only issue perhaps would be the networking/IT part of the project.

+> Update: Due to a friend's contribution, I surmise I could obtain a server.

 ## License
 MIT